-- (1) A court applying the law or the laws determined by Article 3:601 shall only find for infringement if - (a) the defendant has substantially acted or has taken substantial preparatory action to initiate or further the infringement in the State or the States for which protection is sought, or - (b) the activity by which the right is claimed to be infringed has substantial effect within, or is directed to the State or the States for which protection is sought. - (2) The court may exceptionally derogate from that general rule when reasonable under the circumstances of the case.
+- (1) A court applying the law or the laws determined by Article 3:601 shall only find for infringement if - (a) the defendant has acted to initiate or further the infringement in the State or the States for which protection is sought, or - (b) the activity by which the right is claimed to be infringed has substantial effect within, or is directed to the State or the States for which protection is sought. - (2) The court may exceptionally derogate from that general rule when reasonable under the circumstances of the case.